-Chapter 5, 6, and 7 discuss major principles of this Comprehensive Plan.
+Chapters 5, 6, and 7 discuss major principles of this Comprehensive Plan.
 Chapter 5 emphasizes the importance of enhancing community image and the quality of development.
 Chapter 6 outlines the elements of smart growth and what makes communities livable.
-The concepts of anchors, linkages, and corridors are essential when planning for the future of this Region, and Chapter 7 discusses those concepts.
-Anchors include Downtown Sharon and the planned Hermitage Town Center.
-Corridors include East State Street, Route 60, Route 18, the Shenango River, planned bicycle/pedestrian corridors, and additional road corridors; gateway treatments at entries to corridors are stressed.
+The concepts of centers, linkages, and corridors are essential when planning for the future of this Region, and Chapter 7 discusses those concepts.
+The center of the Region is West Middlesex Borough.
+Corridors include Route 318, Route 18, the Shenango River, and planned bicycle/pedestrian corridors.
+Gateway treatments at entries to corridors are stressed.

-Basic plan elements are found in Chapters 8 through 12.
+Basic plan elements are found in Chapters 8 through 13.
 Chapter 8 is the Future Land Use and Housing Plan.
-Chapter 9 is the Community Facilities and Services Plan.
-Chapter 10 is the Transportation and Circulation Plan.
-Chapter 11 is the Economic Development Plan.
-Chapter 13 is the Historic Preservation and Natural Resources Plan.
+Chapter 9 discusses the importance of agricultural and scenic resources in the Region.
+Chapter 10 is the Community Facilities and Services Plan.
+Chapter 11 is the Transportation and Circulation Plan.
+Chapter 12 is the Economic Development Plan.
+Chapter 14 is the Historic Preservation and Natural Resources Plan.
 These chapters contain goals and objectives, policies, recommended actions and projects, and techniques to use in plan implementation.

-Implementation of this plan is discussed in Chapter 13.
+Implementation of this plan is discussed in Chapter 14.
 Implementation is critical, and is discussed in detail in the next section.